robto09/CocktailCraft/README.md

 For a detailed list of all libraries with versions and purposes, see the [Libraries Documentation](docs/Libraries.md).

-For information about the reusable UI components in the app, see the [UI Components Documentation](docs/UI_Components.md).
+For information about the reusable UI components in the app, see:
+- [Android UI Components Documentation](docs/UI_Components.md) - Jetpack Compose components and design system
+- [iOS UI Components Documentation](docs/iOS_UI_Components.md) - SwiftUI components and design system

-For details about the iOS 18.5 migration and current SKIE integration status (~80% complete), see the [SKIE Integration Status](docs/SKIE_Integration_Complete.md).
+For details about the iOS 18.5 migration and complete SKIE integration (100%), see the [SKIE Integration Status](docs/SKIE_Integration_Complete.md).

-For technical details about the FlowCollector bridge pattern and why we're not at 100% SKIE yet, see the [SKIE FlowCollector Pattern Guide](docs/SKIE_FlowCollector_Pattern.md).
+For technical details about the SKIE implementation and native Swift async/await integration, see the [SKIE Full Migration Guide](docs/SKIE_FULL_MIGRATION_GUIDE.md).

 ## Package Structure